Ododo/Pyet3/README.md

         pyet.EtCaller: used to perform calls to the game api e.g: a = pyet.EtCaller().argv(0)

-        pyet.EtTools: used to perform calls to some tools function provided by the game e.g: a = pyet.EtTools().GetValueForKey(nbr, key)
+        pyet.EtTools: used to perform calls to some tool functions provided by the game e.g: a = pyet.EtTools().GetValueForKey(configstring, key)

         pyet.World: The entity management class
             e.g: entity = pyet.World(entitynum) ; a = entity.GetField(field)